Shower Base Sintered Stone Tiling in Warsaw

 How long does it take?

 A standard base — 1 day.
 Non-standard shapes — 1-2 days.
-Plus 24 hours for adhesive to cure.
+Plus 24 hours for the adhesive to cure.

 Are joints visible?